lleger/elixir-school/lessons/basics/collections.md

 ## Lists

-Lists are simple collections of values, they may include multiple types; lists may include non-unique values:
+Lists are simple collections of values that may include multiple types or non-unique values:

 ```elixir
 iex> [3.41, :pie, "Apple"]